duynguyen02/basic-stopwatch/README.md

 # basic-stopwatch
-An basic stopwatch appication using JavaSwing with Thread.
+An basic stopwatch appication using JavaSwing.